How emcee controls assistant access to Salesforce.

 Structured audit events

-Assistant invocations record runtime metadata with tool, timing, status, and outcome.
+Assistant invocations record runtime metadata with tenant, org, user, assistant, tool, timing, and outcome.

 What is partial or still missing